codingvirtual/fullstack-p4-conference/README.md

     - sessionsByTimeAndType(startTime,typeOfSession)
-        - Returns all Sessions that begin before the time specified by startTime (represented in 24 hour format as HH:MM) and constrained to specific type of Session as specified by the typeOfSession parameter.
+        - Returns all Sessions that begin before the time specified by startTime (represented in 24 hour format as HH:MM) and constrained to MATCH the type of Session as specified by the typeOfSession parameter.

     4.2 The 2nd part of the requirement posed a specific query-related problem